an0nusr/furryfont/README.md

 # Furry Font

-A simple tool to convert formatted text into FurAffinity style markup.
+A simple web app to convert formatted text into FurAffinity/BBCode style markup.

+You can find the tool at [furryfont.anonusr.org](https://furryfont.anonusr.org/)

 Uses:
   - [Quill JS](https://quilljs.com/) (for the editor)